parklab/focal-amplification/Docs/workflow.md

 ## About the page
-We describe step by step analysis procedures for focal amplifications in cancer samples.
+We describe step by step analysis procedures for the manuscript about the focal amplifications in cancer.

 ## Contributors